Quantum nature of gravity in a Bose-Einstein condensate: Abstract

 \section{Abstract}

 The effect of noise induced by gravitons on a Bose-Einstein condensate has been explored in \href{https://link.aps.org/doi/10.1103/PhysRevD.110.026014}{Phys.
 Rev. D 110 (2024) 026014}.
 In the previous paper, we investigated the effects of graviton while detecting a gravitational wave using a Bose-Einstein condensate.
-In this work we shall explicitly calculate the decoherence due to the noise of gravitons between two momentum states of the Bose-Einstein condensate.
+In this work, we shall explicitly calculate the decoherence due to the noise of gravitons for a maximally entangled momentum states of the Bose-Einstein condensate.
 This decoherence happens due to Bremsstrahlung from the Bose-Einstein condensates due to the effect of the noise induced by gravitons.
-It is also observed that the two states become entangled because of the existence of a surrounding graviton field which degrades over time via means of this gravitational Bremsstrahlung.
+It is observed that the maximally entangled state becomes entangled with the graviton state and it decays over time as a result of this gravitational Bremsstrahlung.
+This new entangled state is termed as a Bose-Einstein supercondensate.
 Using this property of the Bose-Einstein condensate in a quantum gravity background, we propose an experimental test via the use of atom lasers (generated from the condensate) which would, in principle, help to detect gravitons in future generations of very advanced ultra-cold temperature experiments.